webzakimbo/bcome-read-the-docs/docs/source/metadata/metadata-framework.rst

 The Metadata Framework
 ======================

-When scripting or otherwise interacting with the Bcome Console, the framework will let you access used-defined metadata.
+When scripting or otherwise interacting with the Bcome Console, the framework will let you access user-defined metadata.

 This is useful when writing orchestration scripts.